rladies/community/README.md

 the current state of the discussion and major trade offs/points of disagreement.
 Will also change the tag to `final comment period`.

 13. The final comment period lasts 10 calendar days, and will be advertised via slack and R-Ladies chapter communications again by the Leadership Team.
-At this time, stakeholders have a chance to lodge any final thoughts before a decision is reached.
+During the final comment period, participants will have a chance to share any final thoughts before the discussion is closed.

-14. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into `soliciting feedback` mode for ten more days.
+14. If substantial new arguments or ideas are raised during this final comment period, the FCP is canceled, and the request for feedback issue goes back into `soliciting feedback` mode for 10 more calendar days.

-15. The Leadership Team together with the Moderator(s) decide what constitude a "substantial new arguments or ideas".
-The 10 days extention is a one-time occurrence per discussion.
+15. The Leadership Team together with the moderator(s) decide what constitude a "substantial new arguments or ideas".
+The 10 day extension is a one-time occurrence per discussion.

-16. Two days before the ten days extention finished, the the moderator(s) will propose a motion for "final comment period" with the same characteristic states in point 12.
+16. Two days before the 10 day extension is finished, the the moderator(s) will propose a motion for "final comment period" with the same characteristic states in point 12.

-17. When FCP finalizes, the issue will be tagged as `Leadership Agenda` by the Moderator(s).
+17. When FCP finalizes, the issue will be tagged as `Leadership Agenda` by the moderator(s).

 18. The Leadership Team will review the discussion and come to a consensus on the final decision about the discussion topic in the next monthly meeting of the board of directors.

-19. On GitHub, the Moderator(s) will report back with the motion, the decision made, and close the issue as `completed`.
+19. On GitHub, the moderator(s) will report back with the motion, the decision made, and close the issue as `completed`.

-20. The Leadership Team will communicate the result of the discussion on R-Ladies slack and via email to R-Ladies chapters.
+20. The Leadership Team will communicate the result of the discussion in the R-Ladies Slack and via email to R-Ladies chapters.
 Depending on the scope, a News article on the R-Ladies website and social media postings with the action items from the discussion may also be merited.